Theraxium Oncology provides actionable answers,

 to enhance care and collaboration.

-Theraxium Oncology helps empower patients to self-manage their symptoms.
-Our technology combines a prescription app for patients with a web app for health care teams.
+Digital therapeutics in oncology help empower patients to self-manage their symptoms.
+Theraxium Oncology is a platform that allows to create those digital therapeutics.
+They combine a prescription app for patients, a web portal for health care teams.

 Know what you need to, when you need to, so you can make the most informed decision.
-Theraxium Oncology creates reports and analyzes how patients are living with their symptoms in real time, so that care teams have the power to:
+Digital therapeutic creates reports and analyzes how patients are living with their symptoms in real time, so that care teams have the power to: